MEMAUDATA/MEMAUDATA/README.md

 - Statistic for final year students in audiology.
 - Audiology for speech therapist students.
 - Research methods for speech therapist students.
+- Python to students in business.
+- Data science to studentss in audiology.

 [Link to my webpage](https://memaudata.github.io/)